Figueroa Street Tunnels: History

 The Southerly Extension of the Arroyo Seco Parkway supplemented the Figueroa Street Viaduct and Tunnels with a new southbound roadway to the west, and converted Figueroa Street to freeway standards south to Adobe Street.
 The new Los Angeles River Bridge left the existing road north of the original viaduct terminus at Figueroa Street, and crossed over the ramp to Figueroa Street, the Los Angeles River, and the northbound exit to Riverside Drive (now a ramp to Interstate 5 north, although Riverside Drive is still accessible from this ramp).
 Through Elysian Park, it was built higher than the tunnels, with open-cuts through the ridges through which the older tunnels were built, and viaducts over the valleys between the ridges.
 South of the southernmost tunnel, the older road was widened and upgraded to freeway standards south to Adobe Street.
 This new road opened December 30, 1943.
 A further extension was completed on September 22, 1953 to the Four Level Interchange with U.S. Route 101 (Santa Ana Freeway and Hollywood Freeway).

 The tunnels (and Figueroa Street north of them) were part of pre-1964 Legislative Route 165, defined in 1933.
 By 1942, U.S. Route 6, U.S. Route 66, U.S. Route 99 and State Route 11 were signed through them.
 US 66 continued along the Arroyo Seco Parkway, while US 6 and US 99 turned northwest on San Fernando Road via Figueroa Street and Avenue 26, and SR 11 exited at Figueroa Street to run to Pasadena with U.S. Route 66 Alternate.
 US 99 moved to the new Golden State Freeway, bypassing the tunnels with Interstate 5, when it opened in 1962.
 US 6 and US 66 were removed from the Los Angeles area in the 1964 renumbering, leaving only SR 11 through the tunnels (and on the Parkway after 1964).
 SR 11 became State Route 110 in 1981, when the Harbor Freeway section of it became Interstate 110.

 In April, 2008, retrofitting of the tunnel lighting was completed, replacing the tandem fluorescent lighting arrangement in place since 1964, with a more efficient lighting array.

 In popular culture

+Famously featured in the 1982 Ridley Scott film Blade Runner, Harrison Ford drives through the tunnel while listening to the recording of an attempted murder.

 Featured in the 1971 film Duel, in the begin credits sequence.